PlaceOS/docs/how-to/authentication/placeos-api-auth.md

 :::caution
 If you included a `state` parameter (you should), this will also be returned and should be validated against your original request prior to commencing any interaction.
 :::

 ### Authorization Code

-When building application that contains server-side components you may find a need to provide users the ability to grant your infrastructure access to interact with the ACAEngine on their behalf.
+When building application that contains server-side components you may find a need to provide users the ability to grant your infrastructure access to interact with the PlaceOS on their behalf.

-This is commonly encountered if you have staff or venue app and your ACAEngine deployment is not accessible from public networks, or you may be interacting with the API asynchronously or in response to events from other systems.
+This is commonly encountered if you have staff or venue app and your PlaceOS deployment is not accessible from public networks, or you may be interacting with the API asynchronously or in response to events from other systems.

 As with the implicit flow, at no point does your application require direct knowledge of user credentials.